sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 #### Windows apps (uncontainerized)
 Handler mappings let you add custom script processors to handle requests for specific file extensions.
 To add a custom handler, click **New handler**.
 Configure the handler as follows:
 - **Extension**: The file extension you want to handle, such as _*.php_ or _handler.fcgi_.
-- **Script processor**: The absolute path of the script porcessor to you.
+- **Script processor**: The absolute path of the script processor to you.
 Requests to files that match the file extension are processed by the script processor.
 Use the path ```D:\home\site\wwwroot``` to refer to your app's root directory.
 - **Arguments**: Optional command-line arguments for the script processor.

 Each app has the default root path (```/```) mapped to ```D:\home\site\wwwroot```, where your code is deployed by default.
-To configure virtual appications and directories, specify each virtual directory and its corresponding physical path relative to the website root (```D:\home```).
+To configure virtual applications and directories, specify each virtual directory and its corresponding physical path relative to the website root (```D:\home```).
 To mark a virtual directory as a web application, clear the **Directory** checbox.
 #### Linux and containerized apps
 You can add custom storage for your containerized app.
 Containerized apps include all Linux apps and also the Windows and Linux custom containers running on App Service.
 Click **New Azure Storage Mount** and configure your custom storage as follows:
 - **Name**: Display name